 Dr Sarah Barthélemy

 I am the Catherine de Francheville Fellow in the History of Catholicism at the Centre for Catholic Studies.
 My background and experiences in Belgium (UCLouvain) and France (EHESS), through a joint PhD programme, as well as in Italy (Academia Belgica and École française de Rome), have been fundamental in orienting my research towards the complexity of the institutional ladders of the Catholic Church from a transnational perspective.
-Prior to coming to Durham University, I worked as a visiting professor in History at Université Saint-Louis – Bruxelles (Belgium).
+I am also working as a visiting professor in History at Université Saint-Louis – Bruxelles (Belgium).

 My interests are in gender and history, identity and religious institutions, especially models of apostolic life for women, Catholicism (from the 17th to the 19th century) and global history.